 Selecting the right quality of security is one of the most important factors to consider in investing.
-Security refers to a negotiable financial instrument that holds some monetary value and represents an ownership stake in a publicly-traded corporation, either through stocks, bonds, or options.
+Security refers to a negotiable financial instrument that holds monetary value and represents an ownership stake in a publicly traded corporation, either through stocks, bonds, or options.

 The security ownership may be represented by a certificate, electronic record, or book-entry only form.
 The company issuing the securities is referred to as the issuer.
-The Securities and Exchange Commission (SEC) is responsible for regulating securities trading and protecting investors from fraud.
+The Securities and Exchange Commission (SEC) regulates securities trading and protects investors from fraud.

-- The selection criteria consider factors such as the quality of balance sheet, valuation, and corporate governance.
+The selection criteria consider factors such as the quality of the balance sheet, valuation, and corporate governance.

 What is Quality Investing?

 Quality investing is an investment strategy that involves picking stocks of companies with superior quality characteristics.
 The concept was borrowed from real estate and bond investing, where investments are determined based on expert opinions and ratings from rating agencies.
 It was later adopted in the equities market to select stocks with the highest potential to earn profits based on the company’s quality characteristics.

 The concept of quality investing was introduced in the 1930s by British-born American economist, investor, and professor Benjamin Graham, who identified the quality problem in equities.
 Graham grouped stocks into either low quality or high quality, depending on the issuer’s quality characteristics.
 He noted that the greatest losses resulted from buying low-quality stocks at a seemingly good value and not from buying quality stocks at unreasonably high prices.